SolveigRo/todo-list/README.md

-Documentation for creating a task list
+# Task list

+Task list is a simple to-do list to add, complete, and delete tasks.